-Yes?
-Lucky you!
-To those who answered no, you might be interested in one of these little numbers.
 Who needs a bench full of clumsy kitchen contraptions to chop, beat, mix, whip, grind, knead, mince, grate, juice, blend, heat, stir and steam, when you can get a single, overachieving multi-functional unit that does it all?
-It's almost as good as having someone cook for you.
+They’re an automatic, set and forget system that’s almost as good as having someone cook for you.
+They come equipped with safety mechanisms but with recent reports of exploding machines and burns from hot food, just how safe are these wonder machines?

 Does it wash up afterwards?